Cranes and Forklifts for the Roofing Supply Industry

 National Crane boom trucks, Palfinger knucklebooms, and Princeton truck-mounted forklifts make delivery of roofing supply easy and efficient.

 “We own two National Crane stick boom cranes that we use for our commercial and larger shingle jobs.
-We prefer the stick boom cranes over our knucklebooms because of their tremendous lifting capacity and reach.
 National Crane has one of the strongest cranes in the marketplace and specializes in stick boom cranes.
 I’ve recommended both Runnion and National Crane to my colleagues when they ask me where to go to purchase their machines.”